 PROJECTS

 The Creek Collective was founded in the summer of 2023 during Inter Arts Matrix’s “A Hole in the Ground” artist residencies by multimedia environmental artists Deborah Carruthers and Syd Lancaster, along with place-based nonfiction writer Geoff Martin.
-They discovered a shared fascination with Schneider Creek and invited other local artists to join the Collective to develop community-focused programming around Schneider Creek in 2024.

 The ACB Network of Waterloo Region is a grassroots initiative forged by Black leaders to confront systemic oppression and build community power.
 The network engages in systems-level advocacy and organizing, challenging structural barriers and racial inequities faced by the Black community in Waterloo Region.
 Through collective action, the Network aims to dismantle oppressive systems and create pathways for Black liberation and self-determination.

-Collaborator, informant, advisor (archived)
+collaborator, informant, advisor (archived)

 In partnership with the Murray Alzheimer Research and Education Program (MAREP), the Young Carers Project of WR was a community collaborative aimed at educating the public about the existence and needs of young carers and motivating community action.
 Using a Participatory Action Research (PAR) approach, this joint project co-created three key knowledge mobilization products: the By Us For Us© "Support Matters" guidebook, an online resource, and a documentary, which were shared with researchers, policy-makers, and advocates internationally.